Chinmaysharmaaa/DevSecOps-Project-/README.md

 Attackers are intelligent and creative, equipped with new technologies and purpose.
 Under the guidance of the forward-looking DevSecOps Maturity Model, appropriate principles and measures are at hand implemented which counteract the attacks.

-Container:

-1.Install Docker

-2.Run docker pull wurstbrot/dsomm:latest && docker run --rm -p 8080:8080 wurstbrot/dsomm:latest

-3.Browse to http://localhost:8080 (on macOS and Windows browse to http://192.168.99.100:8080 if you are using docker-machine instead of the native docker installation)

-For customized DSOMM, take a look at https://github.com/wurstbrot/DevSecOps-MaturityModel-custom.
-In case you would like to have perform an assessment for multiple teams, iterate from port 8080 to 8XXX, depending of the size of your team.

-You can download your current state from the circular headmap and mount it again via docker run -p 8080:8080 -v /tmp/generated.yaml:/usr/share/nginx/html/assets/YAML/generated/generated.yaml wurstbrot/dsomm:latest.

 Amazon EC2 Instance:

 1.In the EC2 sidenav select Instances and click Launch Instance